oliverkwebb/oliverkwebb.github.io/content/aboutme.md

 Userbox (88x31)
 : [![My Userbox](/8831.png)](https://oliverkwebb.github.io/)

-I am at the time of writing (April 2025) 16 and a high school student.
+I am at the time of writing (June 2025) 16 and a high school student.
-And have been programming and learning about how computers work for a couple years.
-I know how to work C, Rust, Lua, Bash, and Linux extensively.
+And have been programming and learning about how computers work for a several years.
+I know how to work a variety of languages, tools, and systems extensively.
+Mainly C, Rust, Lua, Bash, and Linux.

 I have a page describing the software I use [here](/rocks)

 ## Projects

+- [moonphase](https://github.com/oliverkwebb/moonphase): A collection of implementations to get the current moon phase in a variety of languages.
 - [deskephem](https://github.com/oliverkwebb/deskephem): A general purpose CLI astronomy calculator
 - [pracstro](https://crates.io/crates/pracstro): A compact, accurate ephemeris generating library for celestial objects.
 - [cheat](https://github.com/oliverkwebb/cheat): An offline analog for [cheat.sh](https://cheat.sh)